HimaVachhani/multi-tenant-resource-management/README.md

 ```

 ## Useful Commands
-Here's the markdown table for the commands:
+Here's the table for the commands:

 | Command | Description |
 |---------|-------------|